In less than a month my whole world is changing.

 I’ll be leaving the teaching job that I love so much because the world is calling me, to travel.
 I’ve been focused on future travel plans, but my thoughts often return to the past, especially my service in the Army.
 As I prepare to begin a new adventure, I look to the past with gratitude for how much my military service made me a better world traveler.

-Home is Where You Make it
+Home is Wherever You Are

 After you sleep the day shift in a 50-person tent with the wind whipping 40 mph outside in freezing April weather, you’ll laugh when that king-sized bed you reserved isn’t available.
 In fact, my miserable two weeks at Fort Irwin, CA made me actually look forward Iraq.
 Some of the things that help me feel at home in a strange place are: following my routine, an eye-shade, earplugs, a few good reads and some good coffee.
 Mr. Green Beans cafe in Baghdad was a daily staple of my deployment.